'Treated like a criminal': Sacked cook did nothing wrong says judge

 Mediation and further efforts to resolve the matter followed, including the company engaging an independent investigator to carry out a formal investigation into Ashby's allegations of bullying.

-The Employment Court was surprised that the investigator also said the relationship between Ashby, the Master and Niwa Vessel was irreparable and suggested discussions should start with a view to exiting Ashby.
+The Employment Court was surprised the investigator also said the relationship between Ashby, the master and Niwa Vessel was irreparable and suggested discussions should start with a view to exiting Ashby.

 She once more asked to be transferred to the second swing shift, but it was declined again.